 In order to best understand the different ways a chiropractor can help address vertigo symptoms, it’s smart to first give yourself a basic understanding of the different types of vertigo starting with the most common: peripheral vertigo.

 BPPV is best characterized by brief mild to severe episodes of dizziness or feeling like you are spinning or the room is spinning.

 These episodes are often triggered by head movement or position.

 Did You Know

-This type of vertigo is often caused by an infection in the inner ear or labyrinth of the ear, where balance and hearing are controlled.
+As you may have guessed, this type of vertigo is often caused by an infection in the inner ear – or labyrinth of the ear – where balance and hearing are controlled.